soyiu100/hpcc-mentor-au17/README.md

 # hpcc-mentor-au17
-Projects done with mentor for HPCC
+Projects done with mentor for High Performance Computing Club